-- (1) This section applies if, during the period that a document is required to be kept under section 14(3), the business carried on at the crematorium ceases. - (2) The former owner of the crematorium must ask for the chief executive's directions about the document's storage. - Maximum penalty-80 penalty units. - (3) The chief executive must give the former owner written directions about the document's storage. - (4) The former owner must comply with the chief executive's directions about the document's storage. - Maximum penalty-80 penalty units. - (5) The chief executive may require the former owner to produce a document required to be kept under this section to the chief executive for inspection. - (6) The former owner must comply with the requirement unless the former owner has a reasonable excuse. - Maximum penalty for subsection (6)-100 penalty units.
+- (1) This section applies if, during the period that a document is required to be kept under section 14(3) or (4), the business carried on at the crematorium ceases. - (2) The former owner of the crematorium must ask for the chief executive's directions about the document's storage.

+- (3) The chief executive must give the former owner written directions about the document's storage. - (4) The former owner must comply with the chief executive's directions about the document's storage.

+[s 16] ---- -----

+- (5) The chief executive may require the former owner to produce a document required to be kept under this section to the chief executive for inspection. - (6) The former owner must comply with the requirement unless the former owner has a reasonable excuse.

+Maximum penalty for subsection (6)-100 penalty units.